ikeda042/CytoMatic4/README.md

 ```

 # Usage
-1. Go to the directory and run cytomatic4.py <b>OR</b> run cytomatic4.exe
+1. Go to the directory and run cytomatic4.py

 ```bash
 cd CytoMatic4